urho3d/SLikeNet/readme.txt

 	- Xbox 360®
 	- PlayStation® Vita
 	- Playstation 3
-- limited support for iOS, Android, Windows Phone 8 (later)
+- limited support for iOS, Android, Windows Phone 8, Windows Store 8 (later)
 - limited support for Samples and Tests (later)
 - limited support for RakVoiceFMOD (later)
 - limited support for SWIG and the C# interface (later)